noxdafox/pebble/doc/index.rst

       The ongoing jobs will be performed, all the enqueued ones dropped; this is a fast way to terminate the Pool.
       To ensure the Pool to be released call *ThreadPool.join()* after stopping the Pool.

-   .. function:: kill()

-      All workers will be killed forcing the pool to terminate.
-      To ensure the Pool to be released call *ThreadPool.join()* after killing the Pool.

    .. function:: join(timeout=None)